Enterprise Architecture

 Summing local optima yields the worst global outcome

-EA (Enterprise Architecture) is the architecture that integrates the entire company’s IT strategy.
+EA is the architecture that integrates the entire company’s IT strategy.
 Going beyond per-system architecture, the goal is to align business and IT across the whole company, organizing the picture into four layers: Business (BA), Data (DA), Application (AA), Technology (TA).
 The acronym is EA.

 EA is “the corporate map.”
 With a map, individual projects stop wandering.